-3.6 Analysis of Resulting LU memory patterns
+F. Analysis of Resulting LU memory patterns

 To analyze the effects of the memory-aware scheduler, the LU program was run with varying thresholds.
-Figure 5 displays the memory utilization over time with varying thresholds, for an N=32768 sized matrix with 512×512 sized blocks.
+Figure 5 displays the memory utilization over time with varying thresholds, for an N = 32768 sized matrix with $512 \times 512$ sized blocks.
 The horizontal red line displays the corresponding memory threshold for each run.
 This figure shows that adapting the scheduler queue does constrain the memory that is used on each processor.
 It appears that 300MB was the minimum effective threshold for this problem size, which is evidenced in figure 5 where the actual memory usage for all the processors is mostly above memory threshold.
 In the runs where the threshold is higher (600MB and 1200MB), the range of memory footprints for all processors mostly straddles the threshold.
 In all three cases where a threshold is applied, the memory usage is reduced from the original version where no adaptation was performed in the scheduler.

-3.7 Analysis of Performance
+G. Analysis of Performance

-When running with the N=32768 matrix problem size and 512×512 block size, the Charm++ LU implementation using the balanced snake mapping performs at 138 GFlop/s.
-The same implementation using a block-cyclic mapping performs at 131 GFlop/s.
-Both of these configurations perform better than the standard HPL benchmark [2].
+When running with the N=32768 matrix problem size and $512 \times 512$ block size, the Charm++ LU implementation using the balanced snake mapping performs at 138 GFlop/s (63% of peak for 64 cores).
+The same implementation using a block-cyclic mapping performs at 131 GFlop/s (60% of peak for 64 cores).
+Both of these configurations perform better than the standard HPL benchmark [3].
 Figure 8 shows the resulting performance of 93 different configurations for the HPL benchmark.
-All of these configurations use the same N=32768 matrix problem size and 512×512 block size, but the other configurable parameters are varied.
+All of these configurations use the same N=32768 matrix problem size and $512 \times 512$ block size, but the other configurable parameters are varied.
 The broadcast method, processor grid arrangement, depth of lookahead, panels in recursion, and recursive stopping criterion were all varied.
-The maximal observed performance for HPL among these 93 different configurations is only 111 GFlop/s.
+The configurations were tested in two phases as illustrated in the figure.
+In the first phase, we varied some parameters to find a good lookahead value as illustrated by the line that shows the HPL performance changes in terms of GFlop/s with the change of depth of lookahead.
+It is clear that among all the depth of lookahead, the depth of 2 gives the best performance in this case.
+Then, in the second testing phase, we varied other aforementioned configurations with the fixed lookahead depth of 2.
+The maximal observed performance for HPL among these 93 different configurations is only 111 GFlop/s (51% of peak for 64 cores).
+The performance of the single-threaded ESSL dgemm, which provides an upper bound on the performance of any LU implementation, is 159 GFlop/s (73% of peak for 64 cores).